What is XBRL? A Complete Guide

 Fidelity of information Data items usually missing key information such as precision and time-based information.
 Captures every aspect of a piece of business data that is needed for proper analysis.

 It is common to see XBRL, XML and other technologies used side-by-side to meet different data needs.
-Transactional messages such as updating contact details are well suited to XML, whereas XBRL delivers long-lived, unambiguous, highly-functional, data to create documents of record.
+Transactional messages such as updating contact details are well suited to XML, whereas XBRL delivers long-lived, unambiguous, highly-functional, reporting to create documents of record.
 Once data gets more complex and multiple parties are involved, XBRL cannot be beaten for its flexibility and quality.

 How CoreFiling use XBRL

-At CoreFiling, our approach has always been to implement the specifications first and then build integration layers and business applications on top of this.
-A major benefit to this approach is that it leads to extremely robust solutions that guarantee interoperability with other XBRL compliant software.
-This gives confidence to customers such as national regulators that they are collecting good quality, useful data.
+This gives confidence to customers such as national regulators, business registrars and stock exchanges that they are collecting good quality, useful data.
 Another benefit is the very short lead time from when a data standard is released to when it is available for our corporate and financial customers to use.
 Building on our core XBRL processor in this way, we have developed applications that cover the entire reporting ecosystem.

 Our recent investment and development takes use of the technology further.
 Strong data models, standardised computing layers and the easy movement of data are not just applicable to data collection.
 It provides an entire model-backed data management approach which provides low cost, high-quality and highly-traceable data handling.
 Data captured by our True North Data Platform is put to work using model-backed data services.
 These are driven by the standardised data definitions to provide data processing and access for any business data.